1er signes ménopause

 The unmistakable signs

 Perimenopause comes with many physical and emotional signs.
-It’s important to know them well.
-Because knowledge and being informed are the best ways to stay in control and avoid unnecessary worry.
+It’s important to understand them well, because knowledge and information are the best ways to stay in control and avoid unnecessary worry.

-The table below summarizes the main symptoms, how they present, and what you might experience daily during perimenopause.
+The table below sums up the main symptoms, how they show up, and what you may feel day to day during perimenopause.

 Symptom